gfke/yoso-gulp/README.md

 ### build-release-http

 ### build-release-scripts
-Minify browserify bundle and templateCache
+Minify webpack bundle and templateCache
 After that, add the cache key to the filename and copy it to the app folder

-### build-release-scripts
+### build-release-styles
-Minify CSS bundle and apply vendor prefixes
+Minify CSS bundle
 After that, add the cache key to the filename and copy it to the app folder

 ### build-index
-This task copies the index.html file from the sources to the app folder and inserts the correct link to the JS and CSS files On ReleaseBuild it also minifies the HTML
+This task copies the index.html file from the sources to the app folder and inserts the correct link to the JS files
+On ReleaseBuild it also minifies the HTML and adds the cache key to the filename

-### build-styles
+### build-webpack
-Compiles the application styles and concatenates them with the styles previously build from the dependencies
-Has a hard dependency on the *resolve-js-and-css-dependencies* task
+Calls [webpack](http://webpack.github.io/) to resolve all require calls and create a Javascript bundle that will hold all Javascript modules, their styles and their SVGs.
+All dependencies are resolved in this bundle.

 ### clean
 Deletes the temporary folder, cleaning all files from development builds